FredHasselman/The-Complex-Systems-Approach-Book/assignments/ASSIGNMENTS_P1A.md

 ```

 * Make a plot like in the spreadsheet
-    + Note that the function returns a dataframe with A, B and C
+    + Note that the function returns a data frame with A, B and C

 ```r